Topological liquid crystal superstructures as structured light lasers

 \textbf{Optical setup}.
 In order to observe, excite and manipulate the samples, an optical setup built around an inverted microscope was used.
 A Q-switched doubled Nd:YAG laser with a wavelength of \SI{532}{nm}, pulse length of \SI{1}{ns}, maximum pulse energy of \SI{10}{\micro J} (Pulselas-A-1064-500, Alpha-las) operated at repetition rates ranging from 3 to \SI{60}{Hz} was employed for excitation.
 A dichroic beamsplitter with high reflection below \SI{550}{nm} and high transmission above \SI{550}{nm} was inserted into the microscope filter turret.
 The laser was focused by a 60$\times$ 1.0 NA or 20$\times$ 0.50 NA objective.
 By placing a Galilean beam expander and additional lenses into the optical path before the dichroic beamsplitter, the laser beam was decollimated enabling us to vary the spot size on the sample from a sub-micron diffraction limited spot up to several hundred micrometers in diameter.
 The light emitted by the sample was collected by the same objective and sent to either a camera or a spectrometer.
 The imaging spectrometer (Andor Shamrock SR-500i), with a spectral resolution of up to \SI{0.05}{nm} was used.
 After the input had been separated by wavelength, it was recorded by a cooled back illuminated EM-CCD camera (Andor, Newton DU970N).
+The reconstruction of polarization was performed by taking intensity images with a polarizer inserted just before the camera at three different orientations: \SI{0}{\degree}, \SI{45}{\degree} and \SI{90}{\degree}.
+For every pixel of the image the polarization angle was calculated from the three measured intensities as \cite{wolff1995polarization}

-Optionally the laser light from the optical tweezers (\SI{1064}{nm}) was focused onto the sample to a diffraction limited spot by using a second dichroic beamsplitter.
+Laser beams were characterized by a Shack-Hartmann wavefront sensor (Thorlabs, WFS40-7AR) as described before \cite{leach2006direct,stoklasa2014wavefront,grunwald2014spatio}.
+The wavefront sensor was placed at the output of the spectrometer.
+The shifts of the focal spots with a reference to a collimated beam were displayed as vectors.
+Wavefront tilt and defocus (corresponding to Zernike coefficients $Z_1^{-1}$, $Z_1^{1}$ and $Z_2^{0}$) were subtracted from the displacements.
+As a positive control a vortex beam was generated by sending a \SI{532}{nm} laser thought a spiral phase plate with a topological charge of one (RPC photonics, VPP-1b) and focused by a \SI{1000}{mm} focal length lens.
+Optionally, only for assembling the colloidal structures and moving defects in torons, the laser light from the optical tweezers (\SI{1064}{nm}) was focused onto the sample to a diffraction limited spot by using a second dichroic beamsplitter.
 The beam was steered with acousto-optic deflectors and controlled via computer.

 \textbf{Numerical simulations} The Finite-Difference Frequency-Domain (FDFD) method was used in numerical simulations \cite{ivinskaya2011modeling}.
 Maxwell curl equations were written in the frequency domain and a matrix form of the equations was used.
 The eigenproblem for the magnetic field was formulated as: